one1zero1one/ynab-sms/README.md

 ## Run as a script

 Once configured, run `python3 ynab-sms.py`.
+It will automatically run the job.
 The script writes a couple json files to the local directory to keep track of past data, so make sure it has write permissions.
+The script will notify only about _new_ transactions.

 ## Run in docker